smXplorer/AlliGator/docs/source/alligator-version-history.rst

         + Changed behavior of Calibration Series to use the last calibration in case the calibration series is not long enough
         + Modified function of "Set Reference n to Current Phase Lifetime" (Current Phasor context menu) to actually do what it says rather than doing the same as "Set Reference n to User-defined Lifetime" (Phasor Graph context menu)
         + Added loaded references information to Notebook
         + Now checking that loaded references have been defined with the same phasor frequency as  the current one.
-If not, offers to load them corrected for the new phasor fequency.
+If not, offers to load them corrected for the new phasor frequency.
         + Modified Phasor Ratio calculation (at Mouse Location) to actually perform this task (not using the last computed phasor)

 -----------------